jonaskello/tslint-immutable/README.md

 ### Using the `ignore-mutation-following-accessor` option with `no-array-mutation`

-This option allows for the use of array mutating methods to be chained to an array accessor method (such as `slice` or `concat`).
+This option allows for the use of array mutator methods to be chained to an array accessor method (methods that modify the original array are known as [mutator methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Mutator_methods) (eg. `sort`) and methods that return a copy are known as [accessor methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Accessor_methods) (eg. `slice` and `concat`)).

 For example, an array can be immutably sorted with a single line like so: